The Complete Guide to the Difference Between Porcelain and Ceramic Tiles

 In terms of repairs, both porcelain and ceramic tiles can be repaired if damaged.
 However, porcelain tiles tend to be more expensive to replace due to their higher base cost.

-Easier at Installation: Ceramic tiles.
+Easier to install: Ceramic tiles.

-Easier to Maintain: Porcelain tiles.
+Easier to maintain: Porcelain tiles.

 There's also a difference between porcelain and ceramic floor tile lifespan; porcelain tiles generally have a longer lifespan than ceramic tiles.
 Impressively, porcelain tiles can last for decades with proper care and maintenance, making them a worthwhile investment for high-traffic areas.